boffti/wanderlust/README.md

     $ npm start
     ```

-* Now a application encryption key need to generate.
+* Now an application encryption key needs to be generated.
 For that run the below command from laravel project root
     ```bash
     $ php artisan key:generate
     ```